Beilong-Tang/Beilong-Tang.github.io/_news/ncsu.md

 related_posts: false
 ---

-:tada: I have accepted my offer to pursue a PhD in ECE at NCSU under the guidance of Dr. Hamid Krim!
-A new life chapter is about to begin!
+:tada: I have accepted my offer to pursue a PhD in ECE at NCSU under the guidance of [Dr. Hamid Krim](https://ece.ncsu.edu/people/ahk/)!